Who's Who at PEATC

 PEATC is staffed by a talented and diverse group of parents and professionals committed to building better futures for children with disabilities by working collaboratively with families, schools and professionals who serve them, to improve opportunities for excellence in education and success in school and community life.

 Suzanne Bowers has been with PEATC for 14 years and brings a wealth of expertise to the role of Executive Director.
 She is a Fauquier County resident, and has extensive experience in special education and advocacy.
 She taught elementary school for five years before becoming an Educational Advocate for military and civilian families, as well as her own children.
 She changed her career path in order to dedicate her talents to helping families of children with special needs.
 She brings a rich background in education, administration, management, training, and advocacy.
 Suzanne is the proud mother of four children, two of whom have special needs.
-She served on the Virginia State Special Education Advisory Committee for four years as the Vice Chair and the as the Chair of the Policy and Regulations committee.
-Suzanne serves on the Virginia State Rehabilitation Council an is very active in her community as a volunteer in the schools.
+She serves on the Virginia State Special Education Advisory Committee, previously as the Vice Chair of the committee, Chair of the Policy and Regulations committee, and currently Chair of the Family Engagement Committee.